jonnonz1/nz-statute-book/acts/public/2004/maritime-security-act-2004.md

 (1) The Governor-General may, by Order in Council, on the recommendation of the Minister,— (a) appoint a government department or Crown entity as a maritime security organisation:
   (b) assign particular port security functions to a government department or Crown entity appointed as a maritime security organisation.
-(2) For the purposes of this section, Crown entity includes the Aviation Security Service established under the Civil Aviation Act 1990.
+(2) For the purposes of this section, Crown entity includes the AvSec as defined in section 5 of the Civil Aviation Act 2023.
 (3) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 45 Designation of port security areas